Zcounts/ShotScribe/docs/script-tab-spec.md

 - User-facing measurements must be in inches
 - Script data must remain connected to all other tabs
 - Scenes parsed from the script must remain stable identifiers
-- Script text ranges linked to shots must persist and remain inspectable
+- Script text ranges linked to shots or breakdown items must persist and remain inspectable
 - PDF/export pagination should match on-screen pagination as closely as possible
+- Breakdown and Visualize must never mutate text layout

 ---